Last updated 12th October 2021

 No. The current medical advice is that if you have received your first dose of AstraZeneca COVID-19 vaccine without any significant adverse events (even if you are in the 18 – 59 age category), you are safe to proceed with your second dose as scheduled.
 Studies in the UK have shown that the risk of developing the blood clot syndrome, or TTS, with your second dose – if you did not suffer TTS from your first dose – is exceedingly rare: at a rate of about 1.5 per million doses.
 Also, at this stage the analysis of the data on the efficacy of mixing vaccines ie. having one type (or brand) of vaccine for your first dose, and receiving a different type of vaccine for your second dose, is ongoing and not yet common practice.
 Unless you receive 2 doses of the same vaccine, you are not considered fully vaccinated.
 If you have had the first dose of the AstraZeneca vaccine but elect not to get the second dose, your partial immunity from the first dose will wane and you will not be considered fully vaccinated or immune until you have received the second dose.
 You will therefore be at risk of COVID-19 infection and ineligible for a Vaccine Passport.

-Any documentation or letter provided by Northside Clinic at your time of vaccination will not be considered official with respect to a vaccine passport.
+Any documentation, letter or wallet-sized card provided by Northside Clinic or any vaccination hub at your time of vaccination will not be considered official with respect to a vaccine passport / proof-of-vaccination certificate.

 We also encourage people to book in for a Flu vaccine at this time, which can be done by calling Northside Clinic on (03) 9485 7700.
 Note, Flu Vaccines and COVID Vaccines need to be separated by 2 weeks.